yuvika8/CraftAPI/README.md

 ## Description

 This is Minecraft library for contacting the Mojang API.
-It features modern features of Java and flexible way of communicating with Mojang.
-Furthermore, this project is used for experimenting with Unit-Tests. okayyy
+It features modern features of Java and flexible way of of communicating with Mojang.
+Furthermore, this project is used for experimenting with Unit-Tests.

 ## Features